John Hodiak: Supporting actor

-Hodiak went to Paramount for Desert Fury (1947), playing third lead to Burt Lancaster and Lizabeth Scott.
+Hodiak went to Paramount for Desert Fury (1947), playing the lead with Lizabeth Scott and Burt Lancaster.
 He starred in Love from a Stranger (1947) for Eagle Lion, then supported Lana Turner and Clark Gable in Homecoming (1948).
 He supported Gable again in Command Decision (1948).
 The two Gable films were hits but Hodiak was voted "box office poison" by exhibitors at the end of 1948.

 Hodiak was down the cast list for The Bribe (1949).
-He was second billed in MGM's war film Battleground (1949) a huge success.
+He was second billed in MGM's war film Battleground (1949), a huge success.
 Also popular was Malaya (1949) where Hodiak supported James Stewart and Spencer Tracy.

 Hodiak was a love rival for Robert Taylor in Ambush (1950), a popular Western.
 MGM gave him another lead role, co-starring with Hedy Lamarr in A Lady Without Passport (1950), but it lost money.
 He was third billed in The Miniver Story (1950), the flop sequel to Mrs. Miniver, and fourth lead in Night into Morning (1951), an unsuccessful drama.

 Hodiak supported Spencer Tracy in The People Against O'Hara (1951) and Clark Gable in Across the Wide Missouri (1952).
 He was second billed to Walter Pidgeon in The Sellout (1953).